Backgrounds & Foregrounds

 Since these methods work with PdfDocument objects, developers can source them from existing files using the fromFile method, or generate them anew using one of the available PDF rendering methods.

-addBackground and addForeground will use the first page of multipage PDF documents as the background or foreground by default.
+addBackground and addForeground will utilize the first page of multipage PDF documents as the background or foreground by default.
 To use a different page from PDFs containing multiple pages, add the index of the desired page as the second argument to the method call.

 // Use the third page of the background PDF as the background of every page